leothorp/hide-cra-error-overlay/README.md

 import {initHideOverlay} from "hide-cra-error-overlay";

 initHideOverlay({
-    //DOM id of the 'overlay' element to hide when it appears (assumed to be a direct child of document.body)
+    //DOM id of the 'overlay' element to hide when it appears
+    //(assumed to be a direct child of document.body)
     overlayId: "webpack-dev-server-client-overlay",

     //whether or not to add the "Show Errors" button